Static Dress: Imagery and worldbuilding

 Kerrang! writer Mischa Pearlman described as "a vivid alternate universe centred around a semi-fictionalised version of [Appleyard]."
 Both the band's lyrics and imagery follow overarching storylines, which Appleyard has stated he "never want[s] to allow to cross paths".
 The majority of their earliest songs were accompanied by music videos, that make use of reoccurring imagery.
 Several of the music videos all take place in the same room with striped green and white wallpaper and a red rotary phone.
-The band's livestreamed and recorded performances through 2020 and 2021, included QR codes which linked to Dropbox folders containing bonus content.
+The band's livestreamed performances in 2020 and 2021, included QR codes which linked to a Dropbox containing a cover of "One of Us Is the Killer" by the Dillinger Escape Plan and clip of Marilyn Monroe discussing happiness.

 The music videos from Prologue... are part of a "spin-off" of the original storyline, where the characters are looking at themselves and reflecting on "what could have been".
 The EP released alongside a comic book illustrated by Tanya Kenny and written by Appleyard.
-The comic book and song storylines take place directly before the events of 'Rouge Carpet Disaster'.
+The comic book and song storylines take place directly before the events of Rouge Carpet Disaster.
 Its cassette included a second side containing an audio commentary of the tracks on the soundtrack.
 An earlier version of the EP was also distributed at Slam Dunk festival 2021 which included multiple "mysteries for people to solve".
 This version was never intended for mainstream release.

-Appleyard has cited influences on the band's imagery as including Floria Sigismondi, Tim Burton, James Wan and the Cell.
+Appleyard has cited influences on the band's imagery as including Floria Sigismondi, Tim Burton, James Wan and the Cell, as well as the aesthetics of hyperpop and hip hop music.